Which Fiskars Splitting Axe Do You Need? (I own them all)

 It’s a more manageable weight and length that can still be useful.
 The splitting head is efficient and won’t get stuck even – with underpowered swings.

-The X17 has the same size head as the X21 and 28” Splitting axe just on a shorter 23.5” handle.
+The Fiskars X17 offers compact power.
+It has the same size head as the X21 and 28” Splitting axe just on a shorter 23.5” handle.
+It’s perfect for a firepit, or compact vehicle splitting axe.

 I have been impressed it can still handle 12” logs quite easily and seems to be on par with the longer models.
 However, I would not use this as either a dedicated splitter or a youth axe.

 The X17 splitting axe is great as a vehicle axe.
 It easily fits in a trunk, trailer, or RV for camping and on the back of an ATV for taking around the property.
-It’s too big for pre-cut firewood, but is great for breaking up larger logs.
-See the X17 on amazon.
+It’s too big for pre-cut firewood but is great for breaking up larger logs.

 However, I almost always go for its chopping counterpart.

-Unless you really ONLY need a splitting axe I would consider the chopping version of this axe the X15.
-The X15’s wedge pattern head can still split up to 12” logs and will be much more useful if needed for other tasks (like clearing fallen trees or branches).
+While it’s not a splitting axe, the X15 is an excellent compact general-purpose axe that is good at splitting.
+The X15’s wedge-pattern head can still split up to 12” logs and will be much more useful if needed for other tasks (like clearing fallen trees or branches).

 The X15 is my go-to for a “big” compact axe.
 In fact one lives in the trunk of our vehicle year-round.

-The X11 should be a kindling contender for anyone that uses a woodpile.
-It’s my go-to for smaller splitting on the property.
+The X11 should be a kindling contender for anyone who uses a woodpile.
+It’s my go-to for a smaller splitting on the property.
 It’s the smallest Fiskars splitting axe (just under 17.5” long), but that also makes it big enough to use two-handed.

 This is perfect for the woodpile because you don’t need to switch between an axe and a hatchet.
 You can break down a wider range of smaller logs (maybe 7-8″) and already split wood.